-The Soul of an Old Machine: Revisiting the Timeless von Neumann Architecture
+The Soul of an Old Machine: Revisiting the von Neumann Architecture

 Note: This post is based on a talk that I was supposed to give at a local FOSS United meetup but couldn't due to health issues.